 - 11.1 The Academic Registrar is responsible for the publication to students (including students registered at a UK or international Associate College) of all module results and all decisions on student continuation and the conferment of an Anglia Ruskin award.
-No other member of staff is authorised to release such results or decisions, unless the Senate has agreed otherwise. - 11.2 The publication of module results and decisions on student continuation and the conferment of an Anglia Ruskin award is normally made electronically to students individually via e-Vision. - 11.3 In certain circumstances it may be necessary to communicate results and/or decisions either by letter to individual students and/or on an official Anglia Ruskin University noticeboard.
+No other member of staff is authorised to release such results or decisions unless the Senate has agreed otherwise. - 11.2 The publication of module results and decisions on student continuation and the conferment of an Anglia Ruskin award is normally made electronically to students individually via e-Vision. - 11.3 In certain circumstances it may be necessary to communicate results and/or decisions either by letter to individual students and/or on an official Anglia Ruskin University noticeboard.
 In the latter case the provisions of the 1998 Data Protection Act are observed and students who have opted not to have their results notified in this way will be omitted from any listings placed on official Anglia Ruskin University noticeboards.
-Under no circumstances may results and/or decisions be released to students by telephone. - 11.4 No results or decisions are published until the full cycle of Anglia Ruskin University's two-tiered assessment process has been completed, as set out in Section 7 of these Academic Regulations.
-Results and/or decisions are published only after they have been approved by the formally constituted Anglia Ruskin Awards Board whose decisions have been endorsed by the signature of at least one External Examiner on the results documentation in accordance with the Senate Code of Practice on External Examiners for Taught Courses (available at www.aru.ac.uk/codes). - 11.5 The Academic Registrar publishes to students during each teaching/learning period a final date by which the results and decisions related to that period will be communicated to students. - 11.6 Students are entitled to receive feedback from module tutors on assessed work when it is returned to them.
-Such feedback clearly states that the mark awarded for the assignment is provisional and is subject to internal and external moderation and that the final mark for an item of assessment and the overall module result is published by Academic Registrar (or nominee) only after they have been approved by the Anglia Ruskin Awards Board.
+Under no circumstances may results and/or decisions be released to students by telephone. - 11.4 No results or decisions are published until the full cycle of Anglia Ruskin University's twotiered assessment process has been completed, as set out in Section 7 of these Academic Regulations.
+Results and/or decisions are published only after they have been approved by the formally constituted Anglia Ruskin Awards Board whose decisions have been endorsed by the signature of at least one External Examiner on the results documentation in accordance with the Senate Code of Practice on External Examiners for Taught Courses (available at www.aru.ac.uk/codes). - 11.5 The Academic Registrar publishes to students during each teaching/learning period a final date by which the results and decisions related to that period will be communicated to students.